Race Through New York Starring Jimmy Fallon: Development

 Jimmy Fallon originally pitched the idea to Mark Woodbury, president of Universal Creative, while at the helm of his Late Night tenure.
 Initially, Woodbury declined the pitch, until Fallon's move to The Tonight Show proved to be an immediate success.
-After Woodbury reached out to develop the concept, Jimmy Fallon worked with two of his main writers on the ride's concept for three and a half years.
+After Woodbury reached out to develop the concept, Jimmy Fallon worked with two of his main writers, Gerard Bradford and Mike DiCenzo, on the ride's concept for three and a half years.

 Filming commenced on November 4, 2015 at Studio 8H, where Saturday Night Live originates, as confirmed from photos shared by Fallon on his Instagram account.
 Fallon is seen wearing a motion capture suit and helmet, while sitting on a makeshift go-kart, surrounded by motion capture cameras, crediting Industrial Light & Magic for the motion capture filming for the attraction.
 Fallon posted another photo on his Twitter account on a closed set in Vancouver filming new scenes for the attraction on April 18, 2016, this time wearing a suit as he usually wears on The Tonight Show, sitting in a hydraulic go-kart simulator in front of a green screen.
 The removal of the Twister attraction began promptly in December 2015 after its closing.
 Construction began in March 2016, when the first supports for the ride's facade were brought to Soundstage 50, where the ride would be housed.
 The building's facade is based on 30 Rockefeller Plaza in New York, where Studio 6B is located.

 In a behind-the-scenes video released by Universal Orlando, early November 2016, and a post by the theme park's official blog various cast and Fallon characters were revealed to have an appearance in the attraction, including Sara and her stepdad, Gary, who was carrying a basket with the Tonight Show Golden Retriever puppies inside, Fallon's Tight Pants character, announcer Steve Higgins, The Tonight Show house band The Roots, The Ragtime Gals and the show's mascot Hashtag the Panda.
 The ride is also the first Universal Orlando attraction to feature virtual queuing.
 Universal debuted a new ride vehicle for the attraction, which seats up to 72 people, as "a unique flying theater".
 The ride experience is in 3D and features various effects such as smells of New York-style pizza, wind and water spritzes as well as a full immersive motion experience.